bacionejs/stuff/README.md

 # Thinky
 Thinky, a js13 code query tool

+### Todo
+- [x] Unroll roadrollers which have signature: Function
+- [ ] Unroll roadrollers which have signature: eval(r)
+- [ ] Unroll roadrollers which have signature: document.write
+- [ ] Include games wchich have special characters in their name

 ## Developer Notes

 Paste content of https://js13kgames.com/2024/games into page.txt
 Get games from github